wrightdylan/advent-of-code-2025/README.md

 8. Day 8 had far too many false starts.
 9. Day 9, part 2, could possibly run a bit faster by using [coordinate compression](https://medium.com/algorithms-digest/coordinate-compression-2fff95326fb).
 10. Day 9, part 2, now incorporates coordinate compression.
 This has dropped run time from 378ms to 2.12ms.
 The original took 19s single threaded.
+11. Major dislike of having to resort to using z3.